data-exp-lab/yt_xarray/docs/supported_grids.rst

 there is no need to interpolate beforehand) and it actually relies on xarray's interpolation procedures (which in turn rely on scipy).
 Interpolation is limited to linear interpolation at present.

+Chunked Grids
+#############

+For uniform grids, yt_xarray can also load data in chunks.
+In this case, each chunk will correspond to a yt grid object, and yt functions will process chunks sequentially to avoid having to load data fully in memory.
+This means that if the xarray dataset relies on dask arrays, then yt will only have to load in a subset of the whole dataset.
+At present the chunking is not a one to one match, meaning that multiple dask chunks may be contained within a yt grid object, see the examples for a more detailed look.